m1gwings/summaries/rec-sys/chatsheet.md

 </div>
 <div class="column">

-Finally, we can build the URM in COO form using the COO constructor which takes `data, (row, column)` as parameters:
+Now, we can build the URM in COO form using the COO constructor which takes `data, (row, column)` as parameters:
 ```
 URM = coo_matrix(interactions_df['Interaction'].values,
     (interactions_df['UserID'].values,